rwbutler/TypographyKit/README.md

 github "rwbutler/TypographyKit" ~> 1.1.5
 ```

-In TypographyKit 1.1.5 is now possible to reference the system font or system font and weight as part of your configuration by setting the `font-name` property value to `System` or e.g. `System-Bold` to additionally specify the font weight.
+From TypographyKit 1.1.5 it was possible to reference the system font (and optionally, weight) as part of your configuration by setting the `font-name` property value to `System` or e.g. `System-Bold` to additionally specify the font weight.

 It is now possible to use `UIFontMetrics` to scale fonts where iOS 11 is available and using the system-provided `UIFont.TextStyle` options only by setting the `scaling-mode` property in the configuration file.
 Allowable values include `stepping` (default behavior), `uifontmetrics` and `uifontmetrics-with-fallback`.
 See [`CHANGELOG.md`](./CHANGELOG.md).